Vision 2030 Strategic Plan

 A desirable and vibrant community of quality neighborhoods, thriving economy, extraordinary schools, exceptional parks, and innovative leaders.

 Understanding that North Richland Hills is more than 90% developed, the vacant land that remains has significant importance.
 An appropriate mix of land uses is a major component to a successful community.
-A draft of the proposed Vision 2030 Land Use Plan Map and descriptions of the various land use designations are available now at the links below.
-To submit any input or comments regarding the Draft Land Use Plan, please complete the following form - click here.
+The approved Vision2030 Land Use Plan Map and descriptions of the various land use designations are available at the links below.

 Strategic Plan Committee

-The Committee meets on the second Thursday of each month to develop policy recommendations that best reflect the community’s vision.
-The Committee’s recommendations will be forwarded to the Planning & Zoning Commission and City Council for review and consideration in 2019.
+The Committee held 19 public meetings to develop policy recommendations that best reflect the community’s vision.
+The Committee’s recommendations were forwarded to the Planning & Zoning Commission and City Council for review and consideration in May 2019.

-The Strategic Plan Committee includes three City Council Members, two Planning & Zoning Commission Members, ten members at large and one alternate.
+The Strategic Plan Committee included three City Council Members, two Planning & Zoning Commission Members, ten members at large and one alternate.

 January - August 2017